Metanome/mic-controlx/README.md

 - **Settings**: Right-click the tray icon or click the Settings button in the main window
 - **Exit**: Right-click tray icon → Exit, or close the main window

-### Hotkey Configuration
-1. Open Settings window
-2. Select your preferred function key (F1-F24)
-3. Click OK to save the new configuration
-4. The new hotkey is immediately active

-**Note**: Some keys like F8 and F12 may conflict with system functions or other applications but that depends on your system's configuration.
-The app will notify you if a hotkey fails to register and suggest alternatives.

 ### Push-to-Talk Feature
 MicControlX includes an intelligent dual-mode hotkey system: